 Power Up the GoPiGo3

 - Before you begin, make sure you have fully charged batteries in your battery pack, and the battery pack is connected to the GoPiGo3.
 Reminder: The SD card, Wifi Dongle and USB Drive should already be in the Raspberry Pi (see assembly instructions for more information).

 - Press the power button located on the GoPiGo (red board) located next to the battery cable jack.

-- When the power button is pressed, the LED next to the button will blink green as the robot powers on, and will turn solid green when it is full booted up and ready to go. (for more details on how the power LED acts, see below, after the picture)
+- If you are using DexterOS: When the power button is pressed, the LED next to the button will blink green as the robot powers on, and will turn solid green when it is full booted up and ready to go. (for more details on how the power LED acts, see below, after the picture)

 Power LED Details:

 - Turning on (pressed power button, but Raspberry Pi isn’t booted yet): GoPiGo power LED flashes (color indicates battery voltage).